Rachel and Amanda Have Effectively Said “You Can’t Sit With Us” to Lindsay and Lacey More Than the Other Way Around

-As Lindsay Lohan and Lacey Chabert celebrate the release of their two subpar Netflix movies together by orbiting the promotion circuit together, some might be wondering where the other “Plastics,” Rachel McAdams and Amanda Seyfried fit into the equation.
+As Lindsay Lohan and Lacey Chabert celebrate the release of their two subpar Netflix movies by orbiting the promotion circuit together, some might be wondering where the other “Plastics,” Rachel McAdams and Amanda Seyfried, fit into the equation.
 The answer is: they don’t.
 And for good reason.
 After all, Seyfried already lowered her standards to appear in a Mean Girls-oriented Wal-Mart commercial last year, so she’s obviously reached her quota for subpar fare/constantly dredging up her Mean Girls connection as though it’s the best thing she’s ever done (unlike Lohan and Chabert, it isn’t).
 McAdams, of course, infamously chose not to participate in that commercial at all, even though it’s likely the closest the movie will get to having a sequel (as opposed to an affronting, Gen Z-aimed reboot).

 The reason that this half of the Plastics appears to have “separated” from the Lindsay/Lacey half of late appears to be, at least in part, due to a marked difference in calibers of stardom.
 On one side, you have a pair of Academy Award-nominated actresses (McAdams for Spotlight and Seyfried for Mank, not to mention her Golden Globe and Emmy wins for her performance in The Dropout), and, on the other, you have a pair of, let’s just say it, TV movie actresses.
 You know, the sort who are pretty much down for any low-budget project that can be “dressed up” to seem like something more.
-Sort of like the Netflix projects that each one has gotten themselves involved in.
+Sort of like the Netflix movies that each one has gotten themselves involved in.
 In Lohan’s case, Our Little Secret appears to be a slight step up from the last two Netflix ventures she was a part of, Falling for Christmas and Irish Wish—though, to be fair, the latter two set an extremely low bar.
 But, for Chabert, there’s no denying that Hot Frosty is designed to be, to quote Enid from Ghost World, a “so bad it’s gone past good and back to bad again” type of movie.
 The sort of thing one watches “in jest,” but never takes seriously.

 In contrast, it was clear from the outset of their success with Mean Girls that McAdams and Seyfried intended to choose, let’s say, roles with a bit more substance.
 Which is why Seyfried would go on to be in movies like Alpha Dog and Jennifer’s Body soon after Mean Girls, and McAdams would star in the likes of The Notebook, State of Play, Sherlock Holmes and A Most Wanted Man in the decade that followed.
 This eventually led to films like Spotlight, Disobedience and Are You There God?
 It’s Me, Margaret.
 Her acclaim and recognition also extended into the TV realm with her role as Antigone Bezzerides in the second season of True Detective, as well as her recent acknowledgement in the Broadway theater scene with Mary Jane, for which she was nominated for a Tony award.